aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/charts/add-a-chart-in-a-worksheet/_index.md

 ArticleTitle: "Add a Chart to a Worksheet – Aspose.Cells Cloud API Guide"
 ---

-This REST API adds a new chart to a worksheet. **Prerequisite:** a valid JWT token must be supplied in the `Authorization` header.
+This REST API adds a new chart to a worksheet.

 ## REST API